Crumb Top Baking

 Eggs: We're scrambled egg lovers in our house, but it's taken me a while to figure out how to prepare fluffy scrambled eggs.
 I've learned that whisking them well is key, and so is using a non-stick pan.
 Most importantly, you should use a spatula to gently push the eggs around the pan and fold them over.
 And once all the liquid is gone, remove the eggs from the heat before they dry out.

-Quinoa: I added quinoa for extra fibre, but if you don’t have quinoa, you can use brown rice or Spanish rice, or you can leave it out altogether.
-If you decide to go with quinoa, be sure to check out this recipe that includes my favourite way to cook quinoa.
+Quinoa: I added quinoa for extra fibre, but if you don't have quinoa, you can use brown rice or Spanish rice, or you can leave it out altogether.
+If you decide to go with quinoa, be sure to check out this recipe that includes my favorite way to cook quinoa.

 How to make pork carnitas in the slow cooker